 Grade Levels for Pre-K–8; Grade Bands for 9–10 and 11–12

 The ELA/Literacy standards use individual grade levels in pre-kindergarten through grade 8 to provide useful specificity; the standards use two-year bands in grades 9–12 to allow schools and districts flexibility in high school course design.
 The pre-kindergarten standards apply to children who are older four- and younger five-year-olds.
-A majority of these students attend education programs in a variety of settings: community-based early care and education centers, family daycare, Headprograms and public preschools.
+A majority of these students attend education programs in a variety of settings: community-based early care and education centers, family daycare, Head Start programs and public preschools.
 In this age group, the foundations of language, speaking and listening, reading, and writing are formed during conversations, play, informal drama, and with experience with real objects and situations.

 An Integrated Model of Literacy